Camille Villar: Senator (2025–present)

-In popular media
+Television

-Villar was one of the co-hosts of Wil Time Bigtime from 2012 to 2013, as well as a co-host of Wowowillie in 2013.
-Both shows were aired on TV5.
+Villar appeared as a guest host for Wil Time Bigtime for a week in 2011 in lieu of Mariel Rodriguez who went on vacation.
+Wil Time has Willie Revillame, a family friend of the Villars, as the main host.
+In January 2012, Villar became a regular co-host of Will Time-Bigtime serving the role until the variety show ended in 2013.
+She was also one of the hosts of Wowowillie in 2013.

 Personal life

 Villar married Erwin Genuino, son of former PAGCOR chair Efraim Genuino and 2010 Makati mayoral candidate, in 2012.
 They have three children.
-She is also the niece of former Mayor of Las Piñas Vergel Aguilar, who was married to incumbent vice mayor Imelda Aguilar, as well as having a long time friendship with the family of Romeo Jalosjos Sr., fellow Nacionalista Party politicians and chairman of Television and Production Exponents (TAPE) Inc., the former producer of the longest-running noontime variety show Eat Bulaga!, and its successor, Tahanang Pinakamasaya.
+She is also the niece of former Mayor of Las Piñas Vergel Aguilar, who was married to incumbent vice mayor Imelda Aguilar, as well as having a longtime friendship with the family of Romeo Jalosjos Sr., fellow Nacionalista Party politicians and chairman of Television and Production Exponents (TAPE) Inc., the former producer of the longest-running noontime variety show Eat Bulaga!, and its successor, Tahanang Pinakamasaya.